VAREnyab/codes/README.md

-# codes
+# Beginner friendly codes
-This contains all easy data science codes
+This repository houses a collection of beginner-friendly data science codes, carefully curated for future utilization.